BenQ EX3203R – The 1440p upgrade you didn’t know you needed.

 BenQ has gone above and beyond to make sure their monitors are causing as little harm to your eyes as possible.
 Along with B.I.+, they’ve added their Eye-Care technology.

-There are two main things that Eye-Care brings to the table: reduce strong blue light and eliminate screen flicker.
+There are two main things that Eye-Care brings to the table: reduced strong blue light and elimination of screen flicker.

 Strong blue light can be harmful to the human eye over long periods of time; monitors produce a lot of blue light.
 This monitor comes with blue light eliminating tech, a way to reduce the harmful blue light that is typically found in monitors without changing the color balance.

 This leaves you with a great looking image, without the harm to your eyes.

 Screen flicker is another big one that’s harmful to your eyes.
 Screens typically flicker, usually fast enough that you can’t see it, but it’s still happening.
 This can cause strain and fatigue on your eyes.
 BenQ knows this and has eliminated the screen flicker all together, again helping to reduce eye strain.
 They’ve really put in the work when it comes to eye safety and their monitors.